vogdb/popphy-cnn-hp-ibd/README.md

 - Python 2.7.14
 - Libraries: `pip install theano numpy pandas joblib xmltodict untangle sklearn network`

+## Input data
+Input data must be represented as a dataset.
+Datasets are stored in respective folders under the data directory.
+Each dataset needs the following:
+  - `abundance.txt`.
+A space separated file representing the abundance table.
+Each row should represent the abundance of an OTU and each column should represent a sample.
+  - `labels.txt`.
+Class labels of samples that ordered in the same way as in `abundance.txt`.
+There should be one label per line.
+  - `newick.txt`.
+It is the newick formatted text file for the phylogenetic taxonomic tree.

 ## Training

 To train the network please use `src/train.py`.
 You can run it with several arguments.
 All of them are used in the command below: